otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 08 - Data Modelling and Advanced ORM.md

 ).order_by("-confirmed")
 ```

-That second one - a `Count` with a `filter` argument - is the tool for "how many of the related rows match a condition," which is otherwise the query people most often give up on and do in Python.
+That second one, a `Count` with a `filter` argument, is the tool for "how many of the related rows match a condition," which is otherwise the query people most often give up on and do in Python.

 ### 5.2 Aggregation